pkiehl2002/2022_MIP_280A4_final_project/report.md

 Full genome alignment in Geneious

+Import first_scaffold.fasta into Geneious

-Align first five scaffolds from assembly with CP013023 <em>Paenibacillus bovis</em> reference sequence.
+Align first scaffold from assembly with CP013023 <em>Paenibacillus bovis</em> reference sequence.

 LASTZ alignment has a pairwise identity of 75.6%.
 Geneious diagrams of the alignments can be found in additional_information.md.